- LL.M.Georgetown University Law Centerwith distinction2006

 District of Columbia

-In the first episode of tax break, hosts Loren Ponds and Steve Dixon are joined by guest Jorge Castro (Member at Miller & Chevalier and former Counselor to the IRS Commissioner) to discuss the
+In this episode of tax break, hosts Loren Ponds and Steve Dixon are joined by guest Kevin Kenworthy (Chair of Miller & Chevalier's Tax Department) to discuss the upshot of the district court's

 What was shaping up to be another year of tax gridlock in Washington has, like seemingly everything else, been disrupted by the coronavirus outbreak.